Construction Projects

 These projects are typically performed on rural roadways where an open drainage system (culverts, ditches and inslopes) is more practical.
 These projects consist of replacement of existing culverts, pulverization of the existing roadway surface, stabilization fabric, additional layer of surface gravel, new pavements, gravel shoulders, ditching and striping.
 The following is a list of current reclamation projects within the City:

 • 2024 Reclamation Project – South Witham Road – South Main Street to Harmons Corner Road and Harmons Corner Road – South Witham Road to Old Danville Road.
 This project includes reclamation and reconstruction of the road with upgrades to drainage.
-Spencer plans to start with drainage the week of August 19.
-Reclaiming of the roadway will take place shortly after drainage is near complete.
+Spence to start back up spring 2025, with loaming and seeding activities.

 Pavement Restoration Projects